 - (1) Objective The purpose of this subsection is to summarize criteria that shall be met prior to re-zoning properties.
 The responsibility lies with the applicants who are requesting re-zone to demonstrate that the following criteria have been met.
-Re-zoning criteria include, but are not be limited to the following: - a) To avoid spot zoning, re-zoned areas should be contiguous with like zones, rural to rural, and residential to residential. - b) Higher density zoning should be considered only in "non-sensitive" areas listed on the Environmental Sensitivity Map. - c) Re-zoning applications will be considered, based upon compliance with the Land Use Map of this General Plan. - d) Requests not in compliance will be denied. - e) Re-zoning in the areas noted in the Sensitive Ordinance (Chapter 12-200 of the Willard City Zoning Ordinance) shall be avoided, with special restrictions applying. - f) Applicants requesting the re-zoning of property located in environmentally sensitive areas, shall be required to submit detailed environmental impact reports which are designed to assist the Planning Commission to evaluate the application. - g) A Conditional Use Permit (CUP) may be issued to allow development in such areas, provided satisfactory engineering solutions can be found to mitigate the particular hazard, prior to re-zoning.
-Such solutions are subject to acceptance by the Planning Commission and approval by the City Council before issuance of a CUP. - h) The current city infrastructure and services must be adequate to support the maximum number of residences or commercial establishments that could occupy the re-zoned properties.
+Re-zoning criteria include, but are not be limited to the following: - (a) Higher density zoning should be considered only in "non-sensitive" areas listed on the Environmental Sensitivity Map. - (b) Re-zoning applications will be considered, based upon compliance with the Land Use Map of this General Plan. - (c) Requests not in compliance will be denied. - (d) Re-zoning in the areas noted in the Sensitive Ordinance (Chapter 12-200 of the Willard City Zoning Ordinance) shall be avoided, with special restrictions applying. - (e) Applicants requesting the re-zoning of property located in environmentally sensitive areas, shall be required to submit detailed environmental impact reports which are designed to assist the Planning Commission to evaluate the application. - (f) A Conditional Use Permit (CUP) may be issued to allow development in such areas, provided satisfactory engineering solutions can be found to mitigate the particular hazard, prior to re-zoning.
+Such solutions are subject to acceptance by the Planning Commission and approval by the City Council before issuance of a CUP. - (g) The current city infrastructure and services must be adequate to support the maximum number of residences or commercial establishments that could occupy the re-zoned properties.
 The Subdivision Ordinance (Chapter 12-400 of the Willard City Zoning Ordinance) describes the infrastructure and services required for new developments.
 Following is a partial list of infrastructure and services to be considered: - i.
 Culinary water requirements - ii.
 Streets. - iii.
 Municipal buildings and schools - iv.
 Fire, medical, and police protection - v.
 Drainage systems - vi.
 Sewage services - vii.
-Parks and recreational facilities i) Growth in re-zoned areas shall not jeopardize the rural setting desired in the community.
+Parks and recreational facilities - (h) Growth in re-zoned areas shall not jeopardize the rural setting desired in the community.
 All applicants shall be required to assess the anticipated impact of the proposed re-zone on the city's infrastructure, and on nearby agricultural area.